-Membership in Phi Kappa Phi is by invitation only to the top 10 percent of seniors and graduate students and the top 7.5 percent of juniors.
+Cameron University students, alumni, staff and faculty members were honored by Phi Kappa Phi during the university chapter’s annual induction ceremony and awards presentation.
+Membership is by invitation only to the top 10 percent of seniors and graduate students and the top 7.5 percent of juniors.
 Faculty, professional staff and alumni who have achieved scholarly distinction also qualify.
-Inductees are expected to attain superior scholarship in all academic disciplines, promote intellectual life and the academic prestige of the university, and promote the elements of character that would stimulate others to pursue excellence.
+Inductees are expected to attain superior scholarship in all academic disciplines, promote intellectual life and the academic prestige of the university and promote the elements of character that would stimulate others to pursue excellence.

 “Receiving an invitation to join Phi Kappa Phi is recognition of a student’s dedication and commitment to academic excellence,” says Cathy Blackman, chapter membership coordinator.
 “We are pleased to celebrate the achievements of this year’s inductees.”

 Students who accepted membership are listed by hometown:

 Cache: Rikki Tasso-Thompson

 Duncan: Jordan Clauson, Trisha Collins, Macey Lagaly, Rebeka Miller, Joseph Speight, Stephanie Sullivan